Bedford RL: Variants

 Many specialist variants were also built; including recovery vehicles, mobile workshops, radio vans and cable layers.
 The Green Goddess fire engine was also based on the RL.

 The RL and variants continued to serve alongside the later Bedford MK and Bedford TM trucks until well into the 1990s.

 The Home Office also purchased a large number of these vehicles, kept in reserve for any national emergency.
 All have now since been disposed of, many having less than 2000 mi on the clock.

 In Australia, R series Bedfords were used during the 1960s, 1970s and early 1980s by Victoria's Country Fire Authority (CFA).
-They were built as 800 gallon water capacity, 4 wheel drive bushfire tankers and designated "State Spare Tankers".
+They were built as 800 gallon water capacity, four wheel drive bushfire tankers and designated "State Spare Tankers".
 Considerably larger and with greater water capacity than CFA's standard Bedford, Leyland, BMC, Austin and International brand rural fire attack tankers, they were spread thinly throughout the state to bolster their smaller workmates.
-Most were painted in CFA's standard "Carnation (dark) Red".
+Most were painted in CFA's standard carnation red.
 They were fitted with rear-mounted, British-built Godiva pumps rated at approximately 2,250 litres per minute output.

 Users

 Malaysia

-Malaysian Armed Force (ATM) - mid-1960s to middle-1980s.
+Malaysian Armed Forces - mid-1960s to middle-1980s.
 Primarily used for logistic purpose like troop and ammunition transporter.
 There are two rows of wooden bench seating along the entire length of the bed, lining along the right and left bed edge.
 Seat faces inside and each other.
 Seating compartment provided with rain/sun tarpaulin cover supported by steel-tube frame.
 Drivers' cab could seat two (including the driver).
 The difference from military model and civilian model is machinegunner hatch on the roof and 4x4 features.
-These useful trucks were slowly phased out by a Mercedes Benz L Series 4x4 truck and Hino Ranger TK during the 1970s and 1980s.
-Bedford RL has endured in Konfrontasi conflict and Second Malaysian Insurgency.
+These useful trucks were slowly phased out by a Mercedes-Benz L series 4x4 truck and Hino Ranger TK during the 1970s and 1980s.
+The Bedford RL endured in the Konfrontasi conflict and Second Malaysian Insurgency.